codebje/ezpz/stm32-usb/README.md

       - [x] Change USB device design to support multiple interfaces
   - [x] Support changing line configuration
   - [ ] Wire up two CDCs to UARTs
+      - [ ] Timer to transmit any received data via USB
+      - [ ] Rx interrupt from UART to write data to pending buffer
+      - [ ] Tx interrupt from UART to transmit any further data
+      - [ ] Function to transfer data from USB to UART buffer
   - [ ] Implement a debug monitor on the third CDC
   - [ ] Implement ZDI